 The first occupant of No. 119 was Frances Sadlier, of Sopwell Hall, County Tipperary.
 He was a kinsman of John Sadlier also of Tipperary, the notorious politician and banking swindler whose nefarious activities have been elaborated in fiction by, among others, Dickens, Lever, Hatton and Miss Braddock.

-Other residents of No. 119 were Dr. T Kearney FTCD in 1782, and Richard Colles, Solicitor in 1794.
+Other residents of No. 119 were Dr. T Kearney FTCD in 1782, and Richard Colles, Barrister in 1794.
 The longest dwelling family of No. 119 was the Gibbs family who were resident from 1829 to 1891.

 From 1892 to 1894, No. 119 remained vacant.
 In 1895 the building was transformed into a commercial premises, and occupied by the Stuart-James Pneumatic Tyre Company.
 For the following hundred years, No.119 became home to an eclectic mix of businesses: